An Introduction to the Institute

 Since 1973, the Institute's journal, Southern Exposure, has gained critical praise for its thorough investigations, unsentimental portraits of Southern life, and resources for change.
 From our first issue on the military in the South through our special book-length issue on the Klan, economic development, the nuclear industry, and regional theater, the magazine has remained in high demand among organizers and trainers.
 Many back issues are now considered standard resource for classrooms and workshops, and issues on the civil rights movement, Native Americans, prisons, folk life, schools, and the poultry industry are out of print.

 Over 40 years later, the Institute retains our unique place in the movement to build a better South.
-The Institute now hosts several research and education programs; is home to several sponsored projects; and continues to publish Southern Exposure.
+The Institute now hosts several research and education programs and is home to several sponsored projects.

 Combining information power with people power, another South is possible!